Last updated on : 14 Jul, 2025

 An example of an iron-absorption-friendly meal is wholemeal toast with baked beans in tomato sauce followed by citrus fruit.

-Iron deficiency can lead to various symptoms, such as fatigue, weakness, pale skin, shortness of breath, dizziness, and an irregular heartbeat.
-Other signs may include brittle nails, hair loss, and a craving for non-food items, known as pica.
 Treatment often involves taking iron supplements and incorporating iron-rich foods into your diet.
-Vitamin C can enhance iron absorption, so consuming foods like citrus fruits, broccoli, and tomatoes alongside iron sources is beneficial.
+Vitamin C can enhance iron absorption; therefore, consuming foods like citrus fruits, broccoli, and tomatoes alongside iron-rich sources is beneficial.

 To increase iron absorption, consume foods high in vitamin C alongside iron-rich foods and avoid caffeine and tea with meals.